mirage/irmin.org/data/tutorial/06_backend.md

 ```

 This module needs an `add` function, which takes a value, hashes it, stores the
-association and returns the hash:
+association, and returns the hash:

 ```ocaml
   let encode_value = Irmin.Type.(unstage (to_bin_string V.t))